Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 This can happen for various reasons and is usually nothing to worry about.

-1. Not Enough Water
+1. Insufficient Water

 One of the most common problems with Monstera plants is that their leaves droop from lack of water.